christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 active (running)
 ```

-This demonstrated that the core Wazuh services were operational even though the web interface displayed an error.
+This demonstrated that the underlying Wazuh services remained operational even though the web interface displayed an error.

 ---

 ## Filebeat Pipeline Validation

-The next troubleshooting step was:
+The data pipeline was then tested:

 ```bash
 sudo filebeat test output